datetime --- 基础 日期 和 时间 数据类型¶

 classmethod

-, but, if possible, supplies more precision than can be gotten from going through atime.time()
+Noneor not specified, this is liketoday(), but, if possible, supplies more precision than can be gotten from going through atime.time()timestamp (for example, this may be possible on platforms supplying the Cgettimeofday()function).If tz is not

-subclass, and the current date and time are converted to tz’s time zone.
-In this case the result is equivalent totz.fromutc(datetime.utcnow().replace(tzinfo=tz))
+None, it must be an instance of atzinfosubclass, and the current date and time are converted to tz’s time zone.
+In this case the result is equivalent totz.fromutc(datetime.utcnow().replace(tzinfo=tz)).
+See alsotoday(),utcnow().

 -